Abisheg/EmployeeManagement_XMLasDB/EmployeeManagement/ReadMe.txt

-﻿Objectives
+Password- pass#1﻿

+Objectives

 Your task is to enhance this basic ASP.NET Core 3.1 MVC project by implementing the following functionalities:
 1. Controller Action Methods

-    XML SOAP Response: Implement a controller action method that returns an XML SOAP packet.
+    XML SOAP Response: Implement a controller action method that returns an XML SOAP packet. *- Have used SOAPXML schema for logging values and XML as database*
-    JSON Response: Implement a controller action method that returns a JSON payload.
+    JSON Response: Implement a controller action method that returns a JSON payload.*Have used Json Payload for ajax calls to controller and also for toast messages*

 2. Model Binding